 What are Control Points in Nik Collection?

 Control points are the method used by Nik Collection plugins to create precise and accurate masks to allow further enhancing an image.
-When placing a control point on an image the Nik plugin analyze the image data in the area covered by the control point periphery in terms of contrast, color and tonal value as basis for creating a mask.
+When placing a control point on an image the Nik plugin analyzes the image data in the area covered by the control point periphery in terms of contrast, color, and tonal value as a basis for creating a mask.

 How To Use Control Points in Nik Viveza 2?